All that is of man and of his own industry, however noble and elevated it may be, must die. – Madame Guyon

 Enlightenment is the awakening to the realization that one is no other than God.
 In order this awakening to occur, we must stop living in fear of death and look it in the face.
 Death is nothing to be afraid of; what is to be feared is to have wasted one’s life, like a student who spends his days in class looking out the window, oblivious to the lessons being taught and the passing of time.

 When we identify with a “self” we are both the subject and the object.
 We have a “divided mind,” or as James, the brother of Jesus said, we are “double-minded.”
 There is a self-aware “I”, which is the only reality, and there is a mind and body, which I believe to be me.
 I am like a puppet-master who thinks he is his puppet, because when I will it to move about and talk, it moves about and talks!
-I imagine my puppet thinking, “I am so skillful and attractive and clever; I hope others admire me!” and I believe that these are my thoughts.
+I hear my puppet thinking, “I am so skillful and attractive and clever; I hope others admire me!” and I believe that these are my thoughts.

 When we are forced to face the reality of death, however, our delusions drop away.
 It is no wonder, then, that suicidal depression and near-death experiences often bring about spiritual awakenings.
 Here is Eckhart Tolle’s story, taken from the Introduction to The Power of Now: